 2.8) See the remaining steps of T cell stimulation, expansion, and cryopreservation as discussed in step 1.

-2.9) For lentiCRISPR-edited T cells carrying puromycin resistance, treat cells with puromycin dihydrochloride at a concentration of 1 &#181;g of puromycin per 1 million cells on Day 3 and Day 5.
+2.9) For lentiCRISPR-edited T cells carrying puromycin resistance, treat cells with puromycin dihydrochloride at a concentration of 1 µg of puromycin per mL on Day 3 and Day 5.

 3) GM-CSF disruption efficiency and functional assessment of GM-CSFk/o CART19